No matter what—YOU matter. Take your next step toward recovery today! | (877) 716-7515

 Understanding these symptoms is vital as they often vary in intensity and presentation from one individual to another.

-Understanding the risk factors for addiction is crucial in both prevention and treatment of addictive behaviors.
+Understanding the risk factors for becoming an addict is crucial in both prevention and treatment.

 Genetic Predisposition

-Genetics can play a role in addiction—individuals with a family history of addiction are at a higher risk.
-It also impacts their likelihood of developing addictive behaviors.2
+• Individuals with a family history of addiction are at a higher risk.

 Environmental Factors

-Early Exposure to Drugs: Exposure to drugs and alcohol at a young age can increase the development of addiction.
+• Exposure to drugs and alcohol at a young age in your environment can increase the development of addiction.
 This early exposure can normalize substance use or make it seem like a coping mechanism.

-Peer Pressure and Social Environment:The influence of friends and social circles can impact one’s likelihood of using substances.
+• Friends and social circles can influence an individual’s likelihood of using substances.
 Peer pressure, especially during adolescence, can lead to experimentation and regular use.

 Personal Factors

-Trauma: Individuals who have experienced traumatic events, especially during childhood, are at a higher risk for substance abuse.
+• Individuals who have experienced traumatic events, especially during childhood, are at a higher risk of developing substance use disorders.
 Trauma can lead to self-medication as a way to cope with emotional pain.

 Lifestyle Factors